egXcoder/Study-Repository/database/parts/whymvcc.md

 ### Q: What is bad in locking model?

-- Blocking & Reduced Concurrency
-    - locking is very restrictive and hurt the performance by forcing other queries to block and wait
+- locking and blocking hurt the performance by forcing other queries to block and wait
-- Deadlocks
-    - locking causes deadlocks when transactions wait each other
-    - doing many locking causes many deadlocks
+- doing many locking increases possibilities of deadlocks
-- Blocking Readers
 - reads can be blocked if a writer holds an exclusive lock.
-    - This is inefficient, especially for read-heavy workloads.
+This is inefficient, especially for read-heavy workloads.
-- Performance Overhead
 - Every lock must be tracked in memory, which consumes resources.
-    - Frequent locking and unlocking adds CPU overhead, especially for short transactions.

 Tip: this locking model is used in SQL Server

 ## MVCC (Multi version Concurrency Control) (Optimistic Concurrency control)

-avoid locking and yet concurrency control
+avoid locking and yet concurrency control using row versions.

 ### Core Concepts

-- Row Version
-    - Instead of updating a row in place, MVCC keeps multiple versions of the row.
+- every write add a new row version while keeping old version to be read by previous transactions
 - Each version represents the state of the row at a specific point in time.

-- Transaction IDs (TrxID / XID)
-    - Every transaction gets a unique ID.
 - Each row version stores:
-    - Creation transaction ID (xmin in Postgres, stored in InnoDB undo log metadata)
+    - Created By Transaction ID (xmin in Postgres, stored in InnoDB undo log metadata)
-    - Deletion/expiry transaction ID (xmax in Postgres, or end-trx in undo log)
+    - Deletion/expiry By transaction ID (xmax in Postgres, or end-trx in undo log)
     - These IDs are used to determine row visibility for each transaction.

+- Transaction IDs (TrxID / XID)
+    - Every transaction gets a unique incremental ID.

 - Visibility Rules
     - When a transaction reads a row, the database decides which version is visible: